chromium/chromium/docs/updater/functional_spec.md

 Background updates can be disabled entirely through policy.

+Users can trigger an immediate run of the periodic tasks by calling the RunPeriodicTasks RPC, even for a system updater.

 #### Windows Scheduling of Updates
 The update wake task is scheduled using the OS task scheduler.